rdeg/loc/ebsf/README.md

 Package ebsf converts the compiled fixes given by the loc package into packed structures suitable for the wire.

-See github.com/rdeg/loc documentation for details.
+See https://godoc.org/github.com/rdeg/loc and https://godoc.org/github.com/rdeg/loc/ebsf documentation for details.

 ## Example usage